Customize Consent Preferences

 April 1, 2016 | Barb Carr

-The Power of Positive Rewards (and It’s Not What you Think!)
+The Power of Positive Rewards

 something good that has been done”

-So by that definition we can look at the following rewards:
+So by that definition, we can look at the following rewards:

-• Money or financial incentive
+• money or financial incentive (cash)

-This kind of recognition if used genuinely can be one of the greatest forms of behavioral modification.
-Both for the thank-er and for the thank-ee.
+When I look at the list above, I think of a simpler reward that can be provided in the workplace, one simple phrase: “Great job!
+Thank you!”
+This kind of recognition if used genuinely can be one of the greatest forms of behavioral modification, both for the thank-er and for the thank-ee.
 Both benefit from the recognition of a job well done and the simple note that someone truly has seen and recognizes that, and even more importantly appreciates it.

 Categories